COVID-19: A look at how countries across the world are testing per million population

 New Delhi, Apr 13: Testing holds the key in the battle against coronavirus.
 Several countries have been testing people depending on its capacity.

-In India, at the the time of writing this report, the total number of tests conducted are 189,111.
+In India, at the time of writing this report, the total number of tests conducted are 1,89,111.
 Statistics also show that India is conducting 137 tests per million population as per https://www.worldometers.info/coronavirus.

 Let us take a look at how the rest of the nations are testing.

-Faeroe Islands: 112,744 tests per million people.
-The Toal number of cases reported are 184 and there have been no deaths.
+Faeroe Islands: 1,12,744 tests per million people.
+The total number of cases reported is 184 and there have been no deaths.

 UAE: Per million people, 65,538 tests are being conducted.
 A total of 4,123 cases have been reported, while the death toll stands at 22.